streckc/bwm/README.md

 ## Environment
 Running on a linux host, that has an interface connected to a shark-tap.
 Running the scripts in tmux for now.

-  - bin/capture.bash - Running tcpdump on the sniffing interface
-  - bin/process_pcaps.bash - Script to loop
+  - bin/sniffer.py - Run as root to sniff interface and load databsae
   - bin/web_serv.py - Run native flask web server on port 8123

 ![Environment Diagram](html/img/environment.png "Environment Diagram")